fusion-jena/befchina-test-collection/README.md

 # BEF-China test collection for dataset search

 This repository provides a test collection for dataset search in biodiversity.
-The test collections consists of 14 questions collected in different biodiversity research related projects and refelecting real user informations needs, a corpus of 372 datasets created in the scope of the [BEF-China project](https://bef-china.com) and human assessments evaluating which dataset is relevant for which question.
+The test collections consists of 14 questions collected in different biodiversity research related projects and reflecting real user informations needs, a corpus of 372 datasets created in the scope of the [BEF-China project](https://bef-china.com) and human assessments evaluating which dataset is relevant to a question.

 Further information on the BEF-China project can be obtained from the website: [https://bef-china.com](https://bef-china.com).